Travelling to School by Coach

-If you accidentally forget your pass, Student Services will issue you with a temporary one for your journey home.
+If you accidentally forget your pass, the school office will issue you with a temporary one for your journey home.
 However, you can only get a temporary bus pass at break or lunchtime as there is not enough time for you to do so after school and still catch the coach home!
-Student Services have lists of which students are entitled to a seat on which coach and will only issue temporary passes to students for their allocated coach.

 Travelling to School by Public Bus Services

 Students outside Chailey School’s catchment area travel by public bus services, usually the 121 route which runs between Lewes and Uckfield.
 Please click here for a link to information about the 3i-D Card: East Sussex ID card and bus discount for young people.

 Behaviour on Coaches and Buses

 The same high standard of behaviour expected of Chailey School students at school every day is also expected when you are travelling to school and home again and indeed in the local community generally.
 When you are wearing Chailey School uniform you are subject to school rules and the disciplinary systems in place at the school as laid down by the Headteacher.
 There are Prefects assigned to every coach and bus service and students are expected to do as asked by the Prefects, who will inform school staff if any student misbehaves or breaks school rules.

 The Guide to Transport booklet explains the expectations of the County Council in relation to all students using school transport.

 We accept applications for students from a very wide catchment area.
 Students travel to us from as far as Brighton, Newhaven, Seaford and Forest Row.